 Rule 31-A Amended.
-Enginemen must sound whistle signal as prescribed by Rule 14-L Amended approaching tunnels and curves; when view is restricted by weather or other unusual conditions, enginemen should frequently sound the whistle to warn trackmen and others.
+Enginemen must sound whistle signal as prescribed by Rule 14-L Amended approaching curves; when view is restricted by weather or other unusual conditions, enginemen should frequently sound the whistle to warn trackmen and others.

 Rule 34 Amended.
-All members of train and engine crews must.

-Rule 34 Amended.
 All members of train and engine crews must, when practicable, communicate to each other by its name the indication of each signal affecting the movement of their train or engine.

 Rule 86-A. Trains or engines may enter main track at interlockings or controlled switches between Alexis and Galena Street on proceed indication, and run ahead of superior trains, protecting as required by Rule 99, and must be clear of main track when so instructed by Signalman by the time specified.
-Rule D-93.
-First class trains running against the current of traffic on double track must approach and pass through yard limits under control.

-Rule 93 and D-93 Interpretation placed on "under control" is that trains or engines affected will be operated approaching and passing through yard limits prepared to stop within half the range of vision.
+Rule 93.
+Interpretation placed on "under control" is that trains or engines affected will be operated approaching and passing through yard limits prepared to stop within half the range of vision.